Exeter railway station, New South Wales

-Exeter railway station is a heritage-listed railway station on the Main South line in New South Wales, Australia.
+Exeter railway station is a heritage-listed railway station on the Main Southern line in New South Wales, Australia.
 It serves the village of Exeter.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 It opened in 1878 as Badgerys Siding, and was renamed to Exeter on 12 August 1890.

 Platforms and services

 Exeter has two side platforms.
-It is serviced by early morning and evening NSW TrainLink Southern Highlands Line services travelling between Sydney Central, Campbelltown, Moss Vale and Goulburn.
+It is serviced by early morning and evening Sydney Trains Intercity Southern Highlands Line services travelling between Sydney Central, Campbelltown, Moss Vale and Goulburn.

 During the day the station is served by NSW TrainLink road coach services from Bundanoon to Wollongong and Moss Vale to Goulburn.

 Description

 The historic Exeter station complex includes a timber station building with a skillion roof (1891), a timber waiting shed on platform 2 (1891), and an additional timber station building dating from 1915, with brick-faced platforms.
 It also includes the two storey gabled single box on platform 2 dating from c.
 1897, the corrugated iron lamp room, signals, platform plantings and platform signs.